 38.1.1 Introduction to the UHR PHY

 The UHR PHY continues support for DL OFDMA, UL OFDMA, DL MU-MIMO, and UL MU-MIMO as

-defined in the EHT PHY.
-Preamble puncturing as defined in the EHT PHY continues to be supported for the UHR MU PPDU, for both OFDMA and non-OFDMA.
+defined in (#2979)Clause 36 (Extremely high throughput (EHT) PHY specification).
+Preamble puncturing as defined in (#2979)Clause 36 (Extremely high throughput (EHT) PHY specification)continues to be supported for the UHR MU PPDU, for both OFDMA and non-OFDMA.

 The UHR PHY provides support for unequal modulation in beamformed multistream MIMO(#2551), in which different spatial streams within a PPDU can use different modulation orders.
-This new feature is designed to improve data rates in MIMO channels where imbalances in per-stream SNR exist and(#2552) can be used alongside the existing method of equal modulation transmit beamforming, as defined in the EHT PHY.
+This new feature is designed to improve data rates in MIMO channels where imbalances in per-stream SNR exist and(#2552) can be used alongside the existing method of equal modulation transmit beamforming, as defined in (#2979)Clause 36 (Extremely high throughput (EHT) PHY specification).

 38.3.15.9.3 Common field for OFDMA transmission

-For an MU-MIMO allocation of RU and MRU sizes as defined in 38.3.15.9.3 in an OFDMA transmission, the dynamic split of User fields between UHR-SIG content channel 1 and UHR-SIG content channel 2 is decided by the AP (on a per case basis) and signalled by the AP using the RU Allocation subfields in each UHR-SIG content channel.
+For an MU-MIMO allocation of RU and MRU sizes as defined in 38.3.15.9.3 (#2979) (Common field for OFDMA transmission) in an OFDMA transmission, the dynamic split of User fields between UHR-SIG content channel 1 and UHR-SIG content channel 2 is decided by the AP (on a per case basis) and signalled by the AP using the RU Allocation subfields in each UHR-SIG content channel.
 The dynamic split of User fields can be different in each 80 MHz frequency subblock if the bandwidth of the PPDU is greater than or equal to 160 MHz